hucker/ten8t/docs/README.md

 7. `check_prefix`
 8. `env`

-With this structure the details of the configuration are hidden in the resource file.
+With this structure the details of the configuration are hidden in the resource file rather than requiring passing many parameters to

 ## Rule Integrations